-Dividends paid by companies to individuals (both local and foreign) or to foreign entities are subject to a 15% withholding tax.
-There is no withholding required when dividends are paid out to other local corporate entities.
+Dividends paid by companies to individuals (both local and foreign) or to foreign entities are subject to a withholding tax 15%.
+There is no withholding required when dividends are paid out to other local corporate entities with business, rents, or capital gains activities.